 16) TRAVEL TO ITALY ON AN ARRANGED LANGUAGE IMMERSION TRIP

-This is another suggestion that requires some serious commitment, but it’s worth it if you’re truly dedicated to perfecting your pronunciation.
 Traveling to the target country is always a great way to get some practice in speaking the language.
-But think of the rewards of traveling with someone who has connections to locals and can get you off the beaten path.
-It’s on those adventures that you’ll get some authentic face time with native speakers who aren’t brushing you off in English.
-Since 2012, I have led four trips to Italy via Matta language and cultural immersion trips to Italy.
-I partner with Italian schools and event planners to create unique learning experiences, including working with local pastry makers, olive oil producers, and wine makers (because for us Italian learners, it’s all about the cuisine!)
+Since 2012, I have co-lead 6 language immersion programs in Italy.
+I partner with Italian schools and event planners to create unique learning experiences, including working with local pastry makers, olive oil producers, and wine makers.
 You will be amazed how much your pronunciation will improve when you are traveling with like-minded language learners.
 Laughter, wine, and camaraderie are wonderful catalysts for loosening up tongues, starting conversations and improving fluency.

-Lucca Italian School Study in Italian in Lucca Italy (School of Daniela Bonaccorsi, Angelo Giannini, Eva dal Porto)
+Lucca Italian School Study Italian in Lucca Italy (School of Daniela Bonaccorsi, Angelo Giannini, Eva dal Porto)

-Lucia’s Home Stay Study in Italy Live & Study in the home of an Italian teacher near Lago Maggiore
+Monica’s Home Stay Study in Venezia Live & Study in the home of an Italian teacher in Venice